Ryael/memoria/README.md

 - People who are looking of an enjoyable way to train their short-term memory
 - People who are looking for a quick break in an otherwise hectic lifestyle
-- People who are looking for a mini-game that's simple enough that kids of any age can play
+- People who are looking for a mini-game that's simple enough for children
 - Fans of memory card games
 - Fans of traditional fantasy concepts
 - People who are looking for a mini-game with an escalating level of difficulty